egga22/God-Mode/README.md

 1: Head to the "Releases" tab.

-2: Download the "Mod.zip" file.
+2: Download the "Source Code (zip)" file.

 3: Unzip the download on your computer